Cusco: Main sites

 The indigenous Killke culture built the walled complex of Sacsayhuamán about 1100.
 The Killke built a major temple near Saksaywaman, as well as an aqueduct (Pukyus) and roadway connecting prehistoric structures.
 Sacsayhuamán was expanded by the Inca.

 The Spanish explorer Pizarro sacked much of the Inca city in 1535.
 Remains of the palace of the Incas, Qurikancha (the Temple of the Sun), and the Temple of the Virgins of the Sun still stand.
 Inca buildings and foundations in some cases proved to be stronger during earthquakes than foundations built in present-day Peru.
 Among the most noteworthy Spanish colonial buildings of the city is the Cathedral of Santo Domingo.

 The major nearby Inca sites are Pachacuti's presumed winter home, Machu Picchu, which can be reached on foot by the Inca Trail to Machu Picchu or by train; and the "fortress" at Ollantaytambo.

 Less-visited ruins include: Incahuasi, the highest of all Inca sites at 3980 m; Vilcabamba, the capital of the Inca after the Spanish capture of Cusco; the sculpture garden at Ñusta Hisp'ana (aka Chuqip'allta, Yuraq Rumi); Tipón, with working water channels in wide terraces; as well as Willkaraqay, Patallaqta, Chuqik'iraw, Moray, Vitcos and many others.

 The surrounding area, located in the Watanay Valley, is strong in gold mining and agriculture, including corn, barley, quinoa, tea and coffee.

-Cusco's main stadium Estadio Garcilaso de la Vega was one of seven stadiums used when Peru hosted South America's continental soccer championship, the Copa América, in 2004.
-The stadium is home to one of the country's most successful soccer clubs, Cienciano.

-The city is served by Alejandro Velasco Astete International Airport.